Nabilahmedyt/Sulfurus-Home-Page/README.md

 # Sulfurus-Home-Page
-A Customizable Open Source Alternative to Google with Many Features to Maximize your Workflow.
+A Customizable Open Source Alternative to Google with Numerous Features to Enhance your Workflow.